 14.2.
 Connect via MNet¶

 ‚Moodle networking‘ (MNet) is a Moodle specific protocol to connect to other Moodle instances.
-Mahara has been using it for many years to allow for an easy way to connect to Moodle instances for single sign-on and assessment purposes.
+Mahara has been using it for many years to allow Mahara to be connected to Moodle instances for single sign-on and assessment purposes.

 Over the years, newer protocols have become available, and the Mahara projects is using LTI and web services increasingly.

 MNet is still available, but not actively developed.
 New development efforts goes into expanding web services and LTI connections.

 Refer to the comprehensive guide about setting up MNet between Moodle and Mahara for step-by-step instructions.
 The guide explains the steps for both Moodle 1.9 and Moodle 2.x, which are also valid for 3.x.